-Task 5-A: Local Technical Assistance Program (LTAP) Administration
+Task 5-A: Local Technical Assistance Program (LTAP) Administration officials and their staff.

-The PennDOT Local Technical Assistance Program, PennDOT LTAP, is part of a national initiative to transfer transportation technology through training, technical assistance, and other customer services to municipal elected officials and their staff.
 PennDOT LTAP provides technical information and proven technologies to meet the growing demands on municipal governments.
 In an effort to expand and promote LTAP services to the 52 municipalities within the single county region, WATS proposes to assist PennDOT with facilitating LTAP training during FY 2022-2024.